-There is now a Belgium Research Project on this topic.
+There was a Belgium Research Project on this topic.

 Much of the conflict between grassroots exploiters of emerging Internet and telecommunications technologies, and the vested interests that are threatened by them is largely due to the inability of the latter to predict disruptive effects and rationally respond with new business and governance models.

 The Recording Industry Association of America (RIAA) is the poster boy for this phenomenon.
 Their failure to see the application of peer-to-peer file sharing to consumer music, and their stubborn reluctance to give up their monopoly over music distribution (and control over artists), has led to suing teenagers and reluctantly offering expensive on-line music services that are less convenient and comprehensive than the free ones.
 The question is why the RIAA would not anticipate the change and take advantage of it?
 The short history of the commercial Internet is rife with examples of such short-sightedness.

 When ARPA released the Internet to commercial interests, the entertainment industry dismissed it as the CB radio fad of the 90s (in the USA), soon to join discarded 8-track stereos.
 The real future was in Interactive Television.
 Of course, in France, who would have predicted that that the beautifully designed, widely-distributed, and much-used MiniTel would be supplanted by the Internet?
 Hollywood, France Telecom, and Bill Gates were only a few to be broadsided by the power of the Internet in the mid-nineties.